engichang1467/VancouverTrailsAPI/README.md

 A REST API that stores (almost) all the trails data in BC, and a recommendation algorithm that helps user to recommend trails to walk based on their locations.

+For more information on how the recommendation algorithm works [click here](https://github.com/engichang1467/VancouverTrailRecommendation)

 Technologies: Python, FastAPI, MySQL and SQLAlchemy

 ## How to run it?